AshBT/distributed-frontera/docs/source/topics/maintenance/settings.rst

 KAFKA_LOCATION
 --------------

-Hostname and port of kafka broker.
+Hostname and port of kafka broker, separated with :.
 Can be a string with hostname:port pair separated with commas(,).

 .. setting:: FRONTIER_GROUP

 FRONTIER_GROUP
 --------------

 Default: ``general``

 Kafka consumer group name, used for almost everything.